Updated: March, 2023

 If you like chocolate, then a mocha will definitely suit your taste.

-The espresso flavor won’t be well pronounced because of the milk, and it will most likely be sweetened or with added whipped cream.
+The espresso flavor won’t be that well-pronounced because of the milk.
+Furthermore, mochas are sweetened or with added whipped cream.

-Nevertheless, if you want to clearly feel the flavor profile of the coffee beans your espresso is made of, get yourself a cup of macchiato.
+Nevertheless, if you want to sense the flavor profile of the coffee beans the espresso is made of, get yourself a cup of macchiato.

 The foam on top will make the taste a bit sweeter and mellower.